A brief address on the occasion of my Kikyoshiki

 “Shinran’s religious thought deserves special attention in our times [1946] precisely because it is relevant to the needs of present-day intellectuals.
 Its profound and wide-reaching truth can appeal to the hearts of our people — nay, to all people everywhere.
 I have no doubt that of all the sects of Buddhism, the doctrine of Pure Land Buddhism is the most accessible to the Christian world.
 It is comparatively easy to read its mythological elements in symbolic terms, and its doctrine makes no appeal to miracles or anything that contradicts the scientific mind.
 If, as we shall see shortly, the core of Shinran’s thought lies in metanoetics [i.e. repentance and letting-go of self-power], it has internal affinities with science through the principle of absolute criticism described earlier.
 In this sense, we might even say that it is more accessible to the modern scientific spirit than Christian theism is.”

-This struck me, and continues to strike me, as right and so for the next 16 years I found myself exploring ever more deeply, not only the Kyoto school of philosophers but also the Shin Buddhist tradition as a whole, but especially that represented by the Shinshū Ōtani-ha branch of Jōdo Shinshū through figures like Kiyozawa Manshi, Soga Ryojin and Yasuda Rijin, the tradition to which Nakura-sensei belongs, and which I have now joined.
+This struck me, and continues to strike me, as right and so for the next 16 years I found myself exploring ever more deeply, not only the Kyoto school of philosophers but also the Shin Buddhist tradition as a whole, but especially that represented by the Shinshū Ōtani-ha branch of Jōdo Shinshū through figures like Kiyozawa Manshi, Soga Ryojin and Yasuda Rijin.
+This is also the tradition to which Miki Nakura-sensei belongs, and which, of course, I am now about to join.
 Along the way, I also discovered, to my utter delight, that between 1887 and 1922 the Unitarian movement, of which I am, of course, a minister, had extensive connections with Jōdo Shinshū ministers and scholars.
-One of those connections was with Joseph Estlin Carpenter, who was both a key founding figure of this Cambridge Unitarian congregation and also a pioneering scholar of Comparative religion.
+One of those connections was with Joseph Estlin Carpenter, who was both a key founding figure of this Cambridge Unitarian congregation and also a pioneering scholar of comparative religion.
 In his review essay “Religion in the Further East” (Hibbert Journal 7:700) written in 1909, Carpenter said about a work by the Shinshū Ōtani-ha Jōdo Shinshū priest, Tada Kanai, that:

 “It will be to the lasting shame of Christian sectarianism if the Buddhism that expresses itself thus remains estranged from the character and the message of Jesus Christ.”